Brownea grandiceps: Distribution

 The rose of Venezuela is native to Brazil, Ecuador, Venezuela, Peru and Colombia where it grows in the tropical rainforest.
 It has a minimum temperature requirement of 55 °F and will thrive both in full sun and in partial shade.

 Ecology

 The rose of Venezuela flourishes in areas of forest that are seasonally inundated and is often associated with Virola duckei and Inga thibaudiana.
 Many epiphytic plants and lianas grow among the branches.

 The flowers of the rose of Venezuela produce copious amounts of nectar and are attractive to humming birds and butterflies.
-At night it has been observed that the leaves rise and expose the flowers to the dew, sinking down again in the morning to protect the flowers from the sun.
+At night it has been observed that the leaves rise and expose the flowers to the dew, sinking again in the morning to protect the flowers from the sun.